All Episodes

 I kid you not.

-Kathleen Parker Elliott Spitzer.
+Kathleen Parker, Elliot Spitzer.

-Denver, uh Omaha, Columbia, Missouri, Oklahoma City, Sebastopol, California, San Luis Obispo, uh Chico, California, any number of media markets.
+St. Louis, Denver, Omaha, Columbia, Missouri, Oklahoma City, Sebastopol, California, San Luis Obispo, Chico, California.

 And they're following the tried and true recipe.

-They are honing their craft, trying to get better, working in the smaller and media markets, uh, going out and rec reporting the news, covering the police blotter stuff, covering the blood and gut stories, anchoring on the weekends,
+They are honing their craft, trying to get better, working in the smaller and medium markets, going out and reporting the news, covering the police blotter stuff, covering the blood and gut stories,

-and then hoping someday to be hired at one of the networks or at CNN, maybe MSNBC, and then realize that it all is for naught because the pathway to a show on CNN is to have an ongoing relationship with sluts, with prostitutes and whores.
+anchoring on the weekends, and then hoping someday to be hired at one of the networks or at CNN, maybe MSNBC, and then realize that it all is for naught because the pathway to a show on CNN is to have an ongoing relationship with sluts, with prostitutes and whores.

-After you have tried to bring down the Republicans in your state with phony false charges while you're attorney general and governor, and you run around, you become client number nine, a national joke.
+After you have tried to bring down the Republicans in your state with phony false charges while you're Attorney General and Governor.

-Sex with your socks on, everybody that learns about it, and who snaps you up but CNN.
+And who snaps you up but CNN.

 And you and Chico and Omaha and Denver say, God, what do I have to do in order to advance in this business?